JedLee6/Top150-LeetCode-Quick-Review-Notes/12_Graph_General/092_Graph_General_399._Evaluate_Division.md

     - `-10 ≤ temperature < 25` (This is a *compound inequality*, stating that `temperature` is greater than or equal to -10 AND less than 25.)

 > inequation /ɪnɪˈkweɪʒn/	inequality /ˌɪnɪˈkwɑːləti/
 >
+> absent /ˈæbsənt/ ADJ.
+If someone or something is absent from a place or situation where they should be or where they usually are, they are not there.
+>
+> reciprocal /rɪˈsɪprəkəl/ N. In mathematics, the **reciprocal** of a number is simply **1 divided by that number**.
+In other words, for any non-zero number `x`, the reciprocal of `x` is `1/x`.
+>
+> product N. In mathematics, the **product** is the result of multiplying two or more numbers or expressions together.
+It is the outcome you get after applying the multiplication operation.
+The product of 5 and 6 is **30**.
+>
 > contradiction n.
 If you describe an aspect of a situation as a contradiction, you mean that it is completely different from other aspects, and so makes the situation confused or difficult to understand.
 >